 In general, wear is mechanically induced surface damage that results in the progressive removal of material due to relative motion between that surface and a contacting substance or substances.
-A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant for example.
+A contacting substance may consist of another surface, a fluid, or hard, abrasive particles contained in some form of fluid or suspension, such as a lubricant.
 As is with friction, the presence of wear can be either good or bad.
-Productive, controlled wear can be found in processes like machining, cutting, grinding and polishing.
-However, in most of the technological applications, the occurrence of wear is highly undesirable and it is an enormously expensive problem since it leads to the deterioration or even failure of components.
-In terms of safety it is often not as serious (or as sudden) as fracture.
-This is because wear is usually anticipated.
+Productive, controlled wear can be found in processes like machining, cutting, grinding, and polishing.
+However, in most technological applications, the occurrence of wear is highly undesirable, and it is an enormously expensive problem since it leads to the deterioration or failure of components.
+In terms of safety, it is often not as serious (or as sudden) as a fracture, and this is because the wear is usually anticipated.

 Certain material characteristics such as hardness, carbide type, and volume percent can have a decided impact on the wear resistance of a material in a given application.
-Wear, like corrosion, has multiple types and subtypes, is predictable to some extent, and is rather difficult to reliably test and to evaluate in the lab or in service.
+Wear, like corrosion, has multiple types and subtypes that are predictable to some extent and are rather difficult to test and evaluate in the lab or service reliably.

 Surface Fatigue – Fatigue Wear

-In materials science, fatigue is the weakening of a material caused by cyclic loading that results in progressive, brittle and localized structural damage.
+In materials science, fatigue is the weakening of a material caused by cyclic loading that results in progressive, brittle, and localized structural damage.
 Surface fatigue, or fatigue wear, is the cracking and subsequent pitting of surfaces subjected to alternating stresses during rolling contact or the stresses from combined rolling and sliding.
 Fatigue wear is produced when the wear particles are detached by cyclic crack growth of microcracks on the surface.
 These microcracks are either superficial cracks or subsurface cracks.
 The repeated loading and unloading cycles to which the materials are exposed may induce the formation of subsurface or surface cracks, which eventually, after a critical number of cycles, will result in the breakup of the surface with the formation of large fragments, leaving large pits in the surface.
-Once a crack has initiated, each loading cycle will grow the crack a small amount, even when repeated alternating or cyclic stresses are of an intensity considerably below the normal strength.
+Once a crack has been initiated, each loading cycle will grow the crack a small amount, even when repeated alternating or cyclic stresses are of an intensity considerably below the normal strength.
 The stresses could be due to vibration or thermal cycling.
 Subsurface and surface fatigues are observed during repeated rolling and sliding, respectively.

 Surface Hardness and Wear Resistance